Camberwell railway station, Melbourne

-Camberwell railway station is a commuter railway station and the junction point for the Alamein, Belgrave and Lilydale lines, which are all part of the Melbourne railway network.
+Camberwell station is a railway station operated by Metro Trains Melbourne on the Alamein, Belgrave and Lilydale lines, which are part of the Melbourne rail network.
 It serves the eastern suburb of Camberwell, in Melbourne, Victoria, Australia.
 Camberwell station is a ground level premium station, featuring three platforms, an island platform with two faces and one side platform connected by a ramp and accessible overground concourse.
-It opens on 3 April 1882, with the current station provided in 1919.
+It opened on 3 April 1882, with the current station provided in 1919.